-The general Social Science major (for those not pursuing the teacher licensure program) consists of a 21-semester-credit-hour option in history, economics, political science, psychology, sociology, anthropology or criminal justice along with either an 18-semester-credit-hour option in another of the above fields, or two 9-semester-credit-hour options in two of the above fields.
+This major provides you with a broad introduction to the various social sciences.
+The general Social Science major (for those not pursuing the teacher licensure program) consists of a 21-semester-credit-hour option in history, economics, political science, psychology, sociology, or criminal justice along with either an 18-semester-credit-hour option in another of the above fields, or two 9-semester-credit-hour options in two of the above fields.
+This major is separate from the Social Science/Teacher Education program and is not suitable for those wishing to obtain a teaching license.
+Those interested in this program should contact Susan Mikula, Ph.D.